-Dunwoody is a community with a special quality of life that makes us unique in the Atlanta area, with a low cost of living thanks to our homestead exemption and careful government budgeting, amenities both within our town and close by, and a diverse network of neighbors and neighborhoods.
+Dunwoody is a community with a special quality of life that makes us unique in the Atlanta area, including a low cost of living thanks to our homestead exemption and careful government budgeting, amenities both within our town and close by, and a diverse network of neighbors and neighborhoods.

 We’re respected and highly sought for stellar public safety; connected trails and sidewalks; improved intersections and road improvements that help us all travel throughout our city; wonderful parks and arts facilities we all enjoy; and an amazing array of dining, shopping, and entertainment options in Dunwoody Village, Jett Ferry, Winters Chapel, Georgetown, and the Perimeter Center areas.